Azure/azure-digital-twins-graph-viewer/README.md

 ## Known Limitations
+### Public Preview Limitations of max number of objects.
 During the public preview of Azure Digital Twins, certain service limits are in place.
 These are described in the [documentation](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-service-limits).
 One of these limits is that the API calls to the /devices, /spaces and  /sensors endpoints will not return more than 1000 objects.
 In the graph viewer, objects over that limit will not be returned.
 Future versions will handle this based on the limits on Digital Twins at GA time.
+### Not able to add new devices and sensors
+The current version does not allow you to create a device or a sensors.
+Functionality for devices and sensors is limited to editting and deleting.

 # Contributing